-I would call "benign manipulation" on that does not utilize underhanded, deceptive, or abusive tactics.
-You can influence people and change perception or behavior without harming anyone or lying to them.
+I would call "benign manipulation" that which does not utilize underhanded, deceptive, or abusive tactics.
+You can influence people and change perception or behavior without harming anyone or lying.
 One way to do this is to become a polymath.
 Learn everything you can about everything you can.
-This way you can relate to just about anybody.
+This way, you can relate to just about anybody.

 For example, if you work in tech and enjoy video games, you can relate to people like that.
 If you watch Sports Center on ESPN every night and keep up to date with major sports, teams, and athletes, you can converse with almost any guy.
 If you check headlines, you can be up to date with current events and always have something to talk about.

 The key here is to never feel awkward in any conversation.
 Ever.
-If you can comfortably converse with anybody and relate to them, you can manipulate them, that is, influence them.
+If you can comfortably converse with anybody and relate to that person, you can manipulate him or her, that is, influence him or her.
 Successful people tend to be the smartest ones in the room, but no one in the room ever thinks so.
 It's because they ask a lot of questions.
-If you know someone does landscaping, ask them about the plants in your yard, how to fertilize your lawn, anything about their expertise.
-They will like you.
+If you know someone does landscaping, ask about the plants in your yard, how to fertilize your lawn, anything about the person's expertise.
+He or she will like you.
 Now you have the opportunity to sell a website, advertising, accounting services, legal services, whatever it is you do, without actually selling yourself.

 The law of reciprocity works in the human psyche.
-If someone ask you about you, don't you feel obligated to ask them about them?
+If someone asks you about you, don't you feel obligated to ask about that person?
 Successful people often recognize you have to give to get.
 They understand people, they listen in conversations, and if you converse with one, you both probably walk away feeling good about the conversation and that you got something out of it.
 Successful people can manipulate and influence others without their even knowing it.

 4. Successful people are never bored